MonsieurV/monsieurv.github.io/_posts/2015-12-06-radiation-watch-arduino.markdown

 ---
 layout: post
 author: yoan
-title: "A Geiger counter for your house - Part 1"
+title: "A Geiger Counter for Your House - Part 1"
 categories: [Embedded systems]
 tags: [Embedded systems, data logging, Arduino, Geiger counter, radiation]
 brief: "Play with an Arduino and the Radiation Watch Pocket Geiger to monitor radiation."